Ramapo Mountain State Forest

 From the Port Authority Bus Terminal, NJ Transit bus #197 to Ringwood Ave at Burnside Place ("mybus" stop ID 27644) in Wanaque, N.J.
 Walk to Back Beach Park travelling east on Burnside Place, to Decker Road, to 4th Avenue (15 minutes, 0.8 mile).

 With elevations ranging from about 200 to 1,100 feet, Ramapo Mountain State Forest has trails with challenging climbs and descents.
 Some trails offer views of the New York City skyline as well.

 - Click on the Web Map link on this site to view the trail network and parking areas with trailheads.
-Older maps show a parking area on Barbara Drive for the Cannonball Trail.
-The property owner closed this in 2015 for an uncertain but likely long period extending into years.
+Older maps show a parking area on Barbara Drive for the Cannonball Trail, but this parking area and trail access has been closed by the landowner.

 Two thru-trails traverse the forest: the Hoeferlin Memorial Trail [9.6 miles], honoring the noted trailblazer and map-maker, and the Cannonball Trail [7.7 miles].
 Part legendary and part historic, the Cannonball Trail is believed to have been a hidden route laid out during the American Revolution to transport cannonballs from the Pompton Furnace towards Stony Point in New York.
 The Skyline Connector provides a shortcut from the Hoeferlin Trail to the Cannonball Trail.
 When driving on I-287 at Mile 57 near Oakland you will see the "Cannonball Trail" pedestrian bridge high over the roadway.